Skip to content

 Repository files navigation

-A Celestia client for the Blob and State JSON RPC namespaces enabling sensitive data to be verifiably encrypted before submission on the (public) network, and enable decryption on retrieval.
+A Celestia Data Availability (DA) proxy, enabling use of the canonical JSON RPC but intercepting and verifiably encrypting sensitive data before submission on the public DA network, and enable decryption on retrieval.
 Non-sensitive calls are unmodified.

-Verifiable encryption is enabled via an SP1 Zero Knowledge Proof (ZKP).
+Verifiable encryption is presently enabled via an SP1 Zero Knowledge Proof (ZKP), with additional proof systems planned

 Jump to a section: